 Double-check the integrity of your guttering regularly

-If you’re clearing your guttering of debris on a regular basis, you’re well on your way to keeping water away from your home’s foundations.
+If you’re clearing debris on a regular basis, you’re well on your way to keeping water away from your home’s foundations.
 The next trick is to make sure the gutters work properly.
 This is easy to do.

 Get a hose and spray water into the guttering.
-If your guttering is cracked, water will flow through those cracks to reveal where they are.
-Use a roof and gutter spray seal to repair your guttering.
+If cracks are present, water will flow through those cracks to reveal where they are and then use a roof and gutter spray seal to repair them.
 You can find spray seals at your local hardware store.
 If your gutters are in terrible condition, have them replaced.

 Finally, make sure your guttering is secure and stable at all times.
 Loose, shaky gutters can’t collect and send water to the right places which means it could end up in your house foundations.
 This is the last thing you want!